cemahseri/SteamQuery.NET/README.md

 # SteamQuery.NET
-Go home README, you're drunk.
+Go home README.md, you're drunk.

 # Read here before using the library!
 I've just started developing this.
-It currently works on most servers and Source games.
-I'll add suppor for more protocols, but not for now.
+It currently works on most Source servers.
+I'll add support for more protocols, but not soon .